DeepLcom/deepl-php/README.md

     - `'prefer_more'`: use formal, more polite language if available, otherwise default.
 -   `tag_handling`: type of tags to parse before translation, options are `'html'` and `'xml'`.
+-   `context`: specifies additional context to influence translations, that is not translated itself.
+Note this is an **alpha feature**: it may be deprecated at any time, or incur charges if it becomes generally available.
+    See the [API documentation][api-docs-context-param] for more information and example usage.
 -   `glossary`: glossary ID of glossary to use for translation.

 The following options are only used if `tag_handling` is `'xml'`: